 Like before, notice three things:

-Our first hurdle is that there are infinite number of normal distributions: imagine every possible combination of mean and standard deviation.
+Our first hurdle is that there is an infinite number of normal distributions: imagine every possible combination of mean and standard deviation.
 Rather than create a test for every possible combination, we will perform a rescaling that will simplify this to many fewer distributions.
 We will make a rescaling called a t-statistic, which scales the width and center of the normal distribution.
-The t-statistic is calculated as follows:
+The t-statistic is calculated as:

 where X̄ is the sample mean, and μ is the null hypothesis about the population mean.
 The standard error of the sample mean (sX̄) is defined as the sample standard deviation divided by the square root of the sample size: